-- 122. Section 59 allows information acquired by local authorities in Wales or Natural Resources Wales (NRW) to be disclosed to WRA to help WRA collect and manage LDT, and to investigate tax avoidance or tax evasion where necessary. - 123.
-It is envisaged that this power may be used where, as part of their day-to-day functions, a local authority or NRW identifies any activity, such as an unauthorised disposal, which could give rise to a liability to LDT.
-This power allows these bodies to pass on information relating to the activity and any associated potential liability to WRA so that it can be used in a tax investigation or tax enforcement action. - 124.
+- 124. Section 59 allows information acquired by local authorities in Wales or Natural Resources Wales (NRW) to be disclosed to WRA to help WRA collect and manage LDT, and to investigate liability to tax where necessary. - 125.
+Section 59 does not authorise the disclosure of information to WRA if the disclosure would contravene the Data Protection Act 1998 or is prohibited by relevant sections of the Investigatory Powers Act 2016. - 126.
+It is envisaged that this power of disclosure may be used where, as part of their day-to-day functions, a local authority or NRW identifies any activity, such as an unauthorised disposal, which could give rise to a liability to LDT.
+This power allows these bodies to pass on information relating to the activity and any associated potential liability to WRA so that it can be used in a tax investigation or tax enforcement action. - 127.
+The Welsh Ministers may by regulations specify other individuals or organisations that are allowed to share information with WRA under this section.
+These could, for example, include public bodies such as National Parks Authorities. - 128.
 It is not envisaged that local authorities and NRW will routinely share information with WRA about authorised landfill sites and their operators.
 These operators should already be providing WRA with all of the information it needs through the tax registration system and in their regular tax returns.
-However, where local authorities or NRW believe that unauthorised activity, which may be of interest to

-- WRA, has occurred at an authorised landfill site, it is expected that this information will be shared with WRA, and this may lead to a tax investigation. - 125.
-It may, in limited circumstances, be appropriate for WRA to disclose information it holds about taxpayers to third parties.
-Sections 17 and 18 of TCMA set out strict rules governing such disclosure.
-These rules allow for information acquired by WRA to be disclosed to other persons or organisations in specified circumstances only.
-These circumstances include those in which the disclosure is made for the purposes of a criminal investigation or criminal proceedings, or to prevent or detect crime, or to assist in civil proceedings. - 126.
-The Welsh Ministers may by regulations specify other individuals or organisations that are allowed to share information with WRA under this section.
-These could include public bodies such as National Parks Authorities.
+However, where local authorities or NRW believe that information may be of interest to WRA in relation to the collection or management of the tax it may be possible for this information to be shared with WRA, and this may lead to a tax investigation. - 129.
+The use and disclosure of information held by WRA is dealt with in Part 2 of TCMA, which includes special provision to safeguard the disclosure of protected taxpayer information.
+These rules allow for sensitive tax payer information held by WRA to be disclosed to other persons or organisations in specified circumstances only.
+These circumstances include those in which the disclosure is made for the purposes of a criminal investigation or criminal proceedings, or to prevent or detect crime, or to assist in civil proceedings.

-Chapter 4 - Penalties Under This Act
+Chapter 4 - Penalties under this Act

-127. The deadlines for assessing the majority of penalties under this Act are all 12 months beginning with the day on which WRA first believed the person to have breached or failed to comply with the relevant requirement.
+130. The deadlines for assessing the majority of penalties under this Act are 12 months beginning with the day on which WRA first believed the person to have breached or failed to comply with the relevant requirement.
 In the case of daily default penalties in relation to registration, the penalty must be assessed within the period of 12 months beginning with the day to which the penalty relates.